Meshlab-HSN/Seminar_NWT_I-WiSe_2020/project_list.md

-# NWT I WiSe 2020 projects
+# ...choose your Projects!
 <br/>
-Here you can find a list of all available projects for WiSe 2020 NWT I.
+Here you find the list of available projects we need to cover to build the gEht-NET ISP network.
-If you have further ideas feel free to open a pull request.
+If you have an additional network related ideas ... feel free to open a pull request.

-**2 or 3 persons per group**
+**Choose & Commit ...
+2_to_3 studens per group**

 | Project title | Project description | primary preference | secondary preference |